 The Setup Menu comprises sub-menus some of which are optional depending on antenna type.
-Scroll through list of menu items with K1 or K2 knobs.
-The list does not loop.
+Scroll through list of menu items with the K1 knob.
 The items will change rapidly so turn knob slowly.

 There are 2 soft keys, Select and Exit.
 Select will enter a sub-menu and Exit will exit sub-menu or setup menu if no sub-menu is selected.
-RETRACT will also exit setup menu.
 Pressing K2 knob is same as pressing Select.

 Press Setup once to enter setup mode.
 Even though soft key for setup is not present when in setup menu, button is still active.
 Pressing setup button while in setup menu will exit current menu.
-To select setup options.
-Use K1 knob to find desired sub menu and press K1 knob.
+To select setup options, use K1 knob to find desired sub menu and press Select or K2 knob.